 Granted, Alexander Gerst has been to space before.
 His first time was for the Blue Dot mission, when he spent six months between May and November 2014 at the International Space Station (ISS).

 Gerst racked up 166 days in space.
 It's more than most of us could ever dream.
 He says this experience will stand him in good stead for his next mission in 2018.

 His training started in March 2016 — before it was decided Gerst would take command of the ISS in two year's time and become the first German astronaut to do so.

 German Chancellor Angela Merkel, then said it's significant to have "a man like Alexander Gerst" as our "ambassador" in space.

 But what exactly does a commander have to do?

 Call the shots?...

-It's the ISS Commander's job to organize and lead the crew and for molding a "single, integrated team."
+It's the ISS commander's job to organize and lead the crew and mold a "single, integrated team."